-- the level of cover being issued by us is the same amount or less than the existing cover being replaced; - we were specifically told about the intended replacement of the other policy and we agreed to issue this policy on the basis that it replaced the other policy; - the other policy was continuously in force for at least 3 months immediately prior to the issue of this Policy; - the other policy was cancelled immediately after the issue of this Policy; and - no claim is pending or payable under the other policy.
+- The level of cover being issued by us is the same amount or less than the existing cover being replaced. - We were specifically told about the intended replacement of the other policy and we agreed to issue this policy on the basis that it replaced the other policy. - The other policy and equivalent benefit amount was continuously in force for at least 3 months immediately prior to the issue of this Policy. - The other policy was cancelled immediately after the issue of this Policy. - No claim is pending or payable under the other policy.